-There are many students in this class.
-For the sake of fairness and efficiency please always try to get your questions answered by your TA and TF first.
+- Students are encouraged to ask questions on homework assignments and final project during classes and recitations, office hours, and via Piazza. - There are many students in this class.
+For the sake of fairness and efficiency please always attempt to get your questions answered by TA first. - There is no guarantee that the instructor and TAs will respond to your inquiries after 5pm and on weekends.

-Assignments Policy and Logistics:
+Assignments and Final Project Policy and Logistics:

-- No late submissions will be accepted.
-No late submissions for recitation assignments, quizzes, homework assignments, and final project.
-(See the Due Date Extension Policy below for an exception) - Two homework assignments as well as final project will be graded through an 10-minute interview with one of TA and TFs on the assignment and project report submitted in the previous week.
-The purpose of interview grading is to test students' understanding of the code and provide students with an opportunity to ask questions.
-Students are responsible for scheduling the interview grading sessions as instructed.
+- There will be approximately 10 homework assignments in total. - No late submissions will be accepted. - There will be one comprehensive final project involving both C++ and MATLAB. - All homework assignments and final project are to be turned in electronically via Canvas, Gradescope, or MATLAB Grader.
+Proper documentation and commenting should be used to explain programming concepts employed. - Two homework assignments and final project will be graded through a 10-minute interview with one of TAs on the code submitted in advance.
+Interview grading will be required in order to receive a full credit.
+The purpose of interview grading is to test students' understanding of the code and provide students with an opportunity to ask questions. - Students are responsible for scheduling the interview grading sessions as instructed.
 It is advisable to be on Zoom for the scheduled appointment 5 minutes early and use the extra time to prepare for the interview.
 There is a 1-minute grace-period for being late, after that it is 10% off for each minute the student is late.
 Not showing up without advance notification results in zero credit.
-(See the Interview Grading Scheduling Policy below for an exception)
+In case of unexpected circumstances, students must contact and work out an alternative plan with your TA for rescheduling interview grading via e-mail at least 24 hours notice.